radiantearth/stac-api-spec/OVERVIEW.md

 ## Overview

-The core of STAC API simply returns a valid [STAC Catalog](stac-spec/catalog-spec/catalog-spec.md) and a description of what parts of the fuller STAC API specification it conforms to.
+The [core](core/) of STAC API simply returns a valid [STAC Catalog](stac-spec/catalog-spec/catalog-spec.md) and a description of what parts of the fuller STAC API specification it conforms to.
 The `links` section of the Catalog is the jumping off point for the more powerful capabilities - it contains a list of URL's, each described by particular link 'relationships' (`rel`) to indicate their functionality.
 Note that the [STAC Core specification](stac-spec) provides most all the content of API responses - the STAC API is primarily concerned with the return of STAC [Items](stac-spec/item-spec/README.md) and [Collections](stac-spec/collection-spec/README.md) through API functionality.

+There are then three major sets of functionality that build on the core, which are designed to be complementary, letting implementations choose which parts they want to utilize.
+Most every STAC API implements at least one, and many follow two or all three.

+### Item Search

-The search functionality is one of the most common, provided by the `search` rel often located at a `/search` endpoint.
+The [item search](extensions/item-search) functionality is one of the most common, provided by the `search` rel often located at a `/search` endpoint.
 It re-uses all of the OAFeat [query parameters](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_items_) specified in their 'core', and adds a couple more.
 It does not require a full implementation of OAFeat, it is instead a simplified construct that can run a search across any set of indexed STAC [`Items`](stac-spec/item-spec/README.md).

+### Collections

-The other most common link relationship is `data` (usually at the `/collections` endpoint), which links to a complete list of available 'Collections', along with a mechanism to request individual collections by ID.
-These are specified in the '[Collections](http://docs.opengeospatial.org/DRAFTS/20-024.html#rc_collections-section)' section of OGC API Common.
+The other most common set of functionality is [Collections](extensions/collections/).
+It is linked to with the `data` relationship, and lives at the `/collections` endpoint/.
+The response is a complete list of available STAC 'Collections', along with the requirement to have `/collection/{collectionId}` endpoints to request each collection individually, by ID.
+This general pattern is  defined in OAFeat's [Feature Collections](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_collections_), but STAC is currently just using a subset of the full OAFeat conformance class, so for now it is specified here.
 STAC's [Collection](stac-spec/collection-spec/README.md) extends the OGC Collection with a handful of [additional fields](stac-spec/collection-spec/collection-spec.md#collection-fields).
 STAC API's are expected to return STAC compliant Collections.

+### OGC API - Features

+The final major functionality for a STAC API is to [provide individual `item` query endpoints]((extensions/features) for each collection.
 Some STAC API implementations only describe their Collections, without providing search of individual Items, indeed they may not have Items.
-Many implementations go further than just providing the `search` rel by becoming fully compliant with [OGC API - Features Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_core), implementing following their [GeoJSON](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_geojson) and [OpenAPI](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_openapi_3_0) options, as STAC is always in GeoJSON and OpenAPI is used to specify STAC API.
+Many implementations go further than just providing the `search` rel by becoming fully compliant with
+[OGC API - Features Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_core), implementing
+following their [GeoJSON](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_geojson) and [OpenAPI](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_openapi_3_0) options, as STAC is always in GeoJSON and OpenAPI is used to specify STAC API.
 Full compliance involves splitting STAC `Items` into individual `/collections/{collectionId}/items` endpoints that expose querying single collections, as OAFeat does not currently allow cross-collection search.
-And it adds a few other requirements, explained below.
+And it adds a few other requirements, which are highlighted in the [features description](extensions/features), in order to help STAC implementors understand OAFeat without having to read the full spec from scratch.

+### Extensions

 Both STAC API and OAFeat allow 'extensions' that can be added for additional functionality.
 We are working to fully merge the extensions, so that every STAC extension is specified at the OGC API level, and STAC API just presents a curated set of extension options.

-### Capabilities
+## Capabilities List

 The following table describes the service resources available in a full STAC API implementation.
 Note that the 'Endpoint' column is more of an example in most cases.
 OGC API makes some endpoint locations required, those will be bolded below.